adrinux/momod/README.md

 ## Sponsor / Donate
-I need to set this up.gws
+I need to set this up.